 Judging from their local abundance, the lynx spiders are among the major predators of insects occurring in low shrubs and herbaceous vegetation.
 Few detailed observations have been made on the feeding habits of lynx spiders, but investigations by W.H.
 Whitcomb et al. (1963) disclosed that the lynx spiders are important predators of crop-damaging insects.
 Oxyopes salticus Hentz, another lynx spider and one of the most common spiders in Arkansas cotton fields, was reported by Whitcomb et al. (1963) as the chief predator of the corn earworm, Helicoverpa zea (Boddie).
 Peucetia viridans is also an important predator of insect pests of cotton fields.
 In the field, green lynx spiders were observed feeding on many species of moths of the families Noctuidae, Geometridae, and Pyralidae, including some of the most important crop pests.
 Whitcomb et al. (1963) reported these spiders feeding on corn earworm moths, Helicoverpa zea (Boddie); cotton leafworm moths, Alabama agrillacea (Hübner); and cabbage looper moths, Trichoplusia ni (Hübner).
 They also capture larvae of these species.

-However, their usefulness in the control of insect pests is counteracted by their willingness to prey also upon beneficial insects.
+However, their usefulness in the control of insect pests is counteracted by their willingness to prey upon beneficial insects.
 These spiders seize large numbers of honey bees, Apis mellifera Linnaeus, and sphecid and vespid wasps.
-Whitcomb et al. (1963) reported that members of the vespid genus Polistes which, themselves, are important predators on crop pests, are especially favored as prey by lynx spiders.
-Similarly, several species of Diptera, including syrphid flies (pollinators) and large tachinid flies (beneficial parasites), also are seized.
-Thus the possible use of lynx spiders in the control of crop pests will depend in a large part on when, where, on what crops, and for the control of what pests they are to be used.
-Their use in Florida in the control of pests of such crops as soybeans and peanuts may be feasible.
-Their potential in this regard appears to warrant thorough investigation.
+Whitcomb et al. (1963) reported that members of the vespid genus Polistes, which are important predators on crop pests, are especially favored as prey by lynx spiders.
+Similarly, several species of Diptera, including syrphid flies (pollinators) and large tachinid flies (beneficial parasites), are seized.
+Thus the use of lynx spiders in the control of crop pests will depend in a large part on when, where, on what crops, and for the control of what pests they are to be used.
+Their use in Florida for the control of pests of soybeans and peanuts may be feasible.

 Sphasus viridans Hentz 1832: 105.
 Syntypes from North Carolina and Alabama, lost.